 Since 1968, within the College of Health, the Department offers programs of study leading to baccalaureate, Master's, and Doctoral degrees.
-Our undergraduate program is accredited by the National Recreation and Park Association through the Council on Accreditation for Parks (NRPA), Recreation, Tourism, and Related Professions (COAPRT).
+Our undergraduate program is accredited by the National Recreation and Park Association (NRPA) through the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

-We create, share, and apply knowledge about parks, recreation, and tourism to inspire students, inform policy, serve social needs, encourage sustainability and economic vitality, and advocate for the health of people, communities, and the environment of which we are part.
+We create, share, and apply knowledge about parks, recreation, and tourism to inspire students, inform policy, serve social needs, promote sustainability, and advocate for the health of people, communities, and the environment.

 Outcome 1 Measure Type: Direct